fedeghe/leonardo/README.md

 This function returns an element which contains all is needed given an `id`, a `d` data for the path and a `content` string.

 ## need more
-Svg tag are really [a lot](https://developer.mozilla.org/en-US/docs/Web/SVG/Element) and I just tried to cover the very most common.
+Svg tags are really [so many](https://developer.mozilla.org/en-US/docs/Web/SVG/Element) and I just tried to cover the very most common.
 In case you need to use a tag not contempled here you can still use `.Element`:
 ``` js
 var whatever = L.Element('hatch')
 ```